clicketz/clickUI/README.md

 # clickUI
-Random UI changes that I've made over the years that friends may want access to
+Random UI changes/scripts that I've made over the years (very roughly) that friends may want access to